 This is done by laying in a pod of super-saturated magnesium sulfate water that allows us to be completely buoyant.

-and magnesium sulfate absorbs through the skin
+and magnesium sulfates are absorbed through the skin.

 Our well-being is influenced, both inside and out.